Nexumi/CSC215-Discussion-Fall-2023/WEEK2/README.md

-> CSC215: Discussion Week 2
+> Week 2 Practice Problems

 For this week, you will be tested on materials that you should have learned in CSC 101.
 I understand that you might not have gotten to cover everything from CSC 101, so do the best you can and get as far as you can.